Fly to the Line - The Primary Schools Glider Challenge from RAF Museum Cosford

 How the competition works:

-- Use the guidance and ideas in the content areas below to design, build and test gliders in the Spring Term.
+Use the guidance and ideas in the content areas below to design, build and test gliders through the Spring and early Summer terms.
 There is a variety of additional lesson content you can use from now to explore key principles.

-- Hold an in-school glider flying competition, providing opportunities for students to refine their designs and launching skills.
+Hold an in-school glider flying competition, providing opportunities for students to refine their designs and launching skills.
+Notes and a video presentation for this are in the content areas below.

-- The team/s (one team of up to 4 from each registered class at the school) with the best distance flying glider is invited to represent their school at the regional finals to be held at the regional Hub in late April to early May 2018.
+The team/s (one team of up to 4 from each registered class at the school) with the best distance flying glider is invited to represent their school at the regional finals to be held at the regional Hub in May or early June.
+At the regional and national finals, students will get the opportunity to learn more about flight and will design and compete with new glider designs they make there (all tools and resources provided) Note: Large schools can elect to pay for more than one team entry to allow teams from more than one class to attend.

 Further details are in the teacher guide which you can download below.